 - or version C:

 AddType x-mapp-php5 .php

 If this does not work, please contact your web host and they should enable the latest PHP version for you.

 Matomo (Piwik) works very well on the webserver Nginx indeed!
-To get started, check out the contributed nginx server configuration which aims to be fast, secure and flexible.
-Some features included in this configuration are: Referer and User Agent filtering (disabled by default), using php-cgi, php-fpm or proxying to Apache with mod_php.
+To get started, check out the official nginx server configuration which aims to be fast, secure and flexible.
+It’s a good starting template for Nginx beginners and a quick way to get started with Matomo for Nginx experts.

 Is Matomo available as one click installation in cPanel, Softaculous, Installatron, Webmin or other tools?

 Softaculous and Installatron both support Matomo (Piwik) latest versions via their useful One click install services.
 See:

 Matomo (Piwik) is supported by Windows using IIS or Apache or Nginx, and also supported on Linux and Mac.
 See the requirements to run Matomo.